obinexus/semverx/MVP-Semvex-w-Gating-AntiHallucution-V2/backup_20251030_013232/GATING_METHODOLOGY_CORRECTION.md

 From Nnamdi's YouTube explanation (2024):
 > "Gating stands for computational cognition - like you know, cognition means the ability of something to do something, computation means like problems to solve.
 It's really a development methodology for continuous integration and computer development."

-### Why Not "Gating"?
+### Why Not "Gatogi"?

-"Gating" was a **mishearing/mistranslation** during voice transcription.
+"Gatogi" was a **mishearing/mistranslation** during voice transcription.
 The correct term has always been:
 - **Gating** (English: gate-based workflow methodology)
 - Related to **pattern gating** in Agha-Dozie framework
 - NOT related to "gatogi" (which has no established meaning in OBINexus)